 In addition to the discrimination Roma women experience based on their ethnicity, Roma women experience discrimination based on their gender.
 Roma women thus experience multiple and overlapping forms of discrimination, for example on the labor market.
 While both Roma men and women experience racial discrimination in the labor market, Roma women's labor market participation is further limited by the gender roles within the Roma community.
 Both Naomie and Sabina refer to that traditionally, married Roma women cannot wear pants.
 Once Roma women are married, they must wear skirts.
 This tradition affects the ability of Roma women to find employment, according to Naomie, because Roma women cannot "work in a store and wear pants" (Naomie).
-Furthermore, Naomie says that Roma women will get a bad reputation from working in a regular retail store because there is no one there to look after her.
+Furthermore, there is no one there to look after her.
 It is easier for Roma women to work in a workplace with many other Roma women.